openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 readDescriptorValue(descriptor: BLEDescriptor): Promise&lt;BLEDescriptor&gt;

-Reads the descriptor contained in the specific characteristic of the peer BLE device.
+Reads the descriptor contained in the specific characteristic of the remote BLE device.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.USE_BLUETOOTH